 You can give the Department additional information within seven days of requesting an external review.
-We must give the independent review group all of the information we considered when we made a final decision, within seven days of getting notice of your request from the Department.
+We must give the independent review group all of the information used for the final decision, within seven days of getting the notice of your request from the Department.

 Step 2: The review group will recommend within 14 days whether the Department should uphold or reverse our decision.
-The Department must decide within seven business days whether to accept the recommendation and then notify you of its decision.
+The Department must decide within seven business days if they are going to accept the recommendation and then they must notify you of their decision.
 The decision is your final administrative remedy under the Patient's Right to Independent Review Act of 2000.